 Lymphatic drainage, say what?
-Well, without lymph (and its drainage), facial gua sha wouldn’t work.
-Like the wind to a sail, lymph is the single, invisible element that makes gua sha effective—it’s the HOW of gua sha.
+Well, without lymph (and its drainage), facial gua sha wouldn’t have immediate results.
+Like the wind to a sail, lymph is the single, invisible element that makes gua sha effective—it’s one of the the HOWS of gua sha.
 We won’t judge you if lymphatic drainage isn’t in your lexicon yet.
 That’s why we’re here now, to spread the lymph gospel.
 Whether you’re experiencing stress, acne, aging, hyperpigmentation, dull skin, or swelling, prepare to be delighted by what the human body can do via lymph with a little help from our hands and the gua sha stone.

 What is lymph?

 By definition, lymph is a transparent, colorless fluid that manufactures and carries white blood cells essential to immune function into the bloodstream.
 It also removes cellular waste that’s leftover from biological processes, essentially Marie Kondo-ing our bodies.
 Have you ever gotten a blister, popped it, and noticed the clear, not-too-viscous fluid that dribbles out?
 (We know we’re not the only ones.)
 If yes, congratulations—you’ve seen lymph in the flesh.